-Battleships are a large part of the U.S. Navy and, in some cases, the armed forces.
-They are large, heavily armored warships containing many heavy guns for use during Naval battles at sea.
-These ships were created to give the Navy the protection and firepower they needed to fight battles at sea.
+Battleships were once an important part of the U.S. Navy's fleet.
+They are large, heavily armored warships containing many heavy guns for use during battles at sea.

 That said, many Navy personnel served aboard battleships in the mid-20th century — and much of these ships were built with asbestos.
 Asbestos was a highly durable material, but it's known as a cancer-causing substance today.

-Fortunately, Navy veterans who developed mesothelioma can pursue benefits from the U.S. Department of Veterans Affairs (VA) and compensation from makers of asbestos-based products.
-Get a free veterans packet to see if you qualify.
+Fortunately, veterans who developed mesothelioma can pursue benefits from the VA and compensation from makers of asbestos-based products.
+Get a Free Veterans Packet to see if you qualify.

 Asbestos Exposure Risks on Battleships